avondohren/A2-Checkin/README.md

  - Email families that attended an event to distribute summaries and activities to parents

 ##Key Technical Achievements
+These are some of the technical achievements from the project:
  - Incorporation of JavaScript Dymo print libraries
  - Complex Familiy model, families have parents, families have children
  - SendGrid configuration for sending email